boazsegev/iodine/README.md

 * Iodine can handle thousands of concurrent connections (tested with 20K).

-    That's right,  isn't subject to the 1024 connection limit imposed by native Ruby and `select`/`poll` based applications.
+    That's right, Iodine isn't subject to the 1024 connection limit imposed by native Ruby and `select`/`poll` based applications.

-    This makes Iodine ideal for writing HTTP/2 and Websocket servers (which is it's intended design).
+    This makes Iodine ideal for writing HTTP/2 and Websocket servers (which is in it's design's DNA).

-* Iodine runs **only on Linux/Unix** based systems (OS X, Ubuntu, etc').
+* Iodine runs **only on Linux/Unix** based systems (i.e. OS X, Ubuntu, etc').
 This is by design and allows us to:

      * Optimize our code for the production environment.